zuozhenggh/learning-library/developer-library/integration-soa-bkup/1-introduction-to-soa.md

 -->

-For SOA deployment on OCI, you can work with one of the options below:
+To deploy SOA suite, you can proceed with one of the options below:
 ### **Option 1**: To deploy SOA on OCI, use Oracle SOA on Marketplace